supernova4869/s_mmpbsa/README.md

 ### Special requirements of molecular docking rescoring:
 - PyMOL to prepare structures (also when plotting the B-factor colored structure).
-- AmberTools (antechamber) to calculate AM1-BCC atom charge.
-- Gaussian is another way to do DFT calculations.
+- Gaussian is an optional software to do DFT calculations for RESP atom charge calculation.
-- Multiwfn is used to fit RESP atom charge.
+- Multiwfn is an optional program to fit RESP atom charge.
-- Sobtop is used to generate atom topology.
+- Sobtop is needed to generate atom topology.

 ## Usage
 Although s_mmpbsa supports fixing PBC conditions to trajectory `_MMPBSA_[name].xtc`, it is still recommended to comfirm that the trajectory has been correct, using xtc visualization software such as [VMD](http://www.ks.uiuc.edu/Research/vmd/).